VLADYSLAVC11/InterviewPocketBook/README.md

   * -v, --version          Displays version information.
   * -d, --dir <directory>  Scan bmp, barch and png files in <directory>.

 to run application use ./run.sh script which implicitly specify images folder with test pictures.
+If something is not working properly please check Demo.mp4 demonstration video.